willylatorre/litesubs/PROJECT.md

 - [x] **Detailed Plan view:** Implement a view for creators and customers to see a full ledger of credit changes (purchases, manual adjustments, API consumption).
 It is a strict link between customer-planId.
 - [x] **Enhanced Credit UI:** Add the possibility to manually adjust credits, increase or decrease in the detailed plan view.
 - [x] **Account Management:** Allow users to view their billing history and manage their profile using the betterauth-UI components like `AccountView`.
 Accessing to your account info should be done through the links in the `nav-user.tsx` component.
 You can learn more at https://better-auth-ui.com/llms.txt .
-- [ ] **Pack Detail Pages:** Improve the `token/page.tsx` page to have more information and SEO capabilities.
+- [x] **Pack Detail Pages:** Improve the `token/page.tsx` page to have more information and SEO capabilities.
 Make it reusable so the creator can send it again to ask them for payment.
 - [ ] **Payment links:** Add the ability to generate stripe payment links for a specific combination of pack/customer.
 This should be able to be created from the Customer details modal, next to the subscription row.

 ### 🔗 Public Pages & SEO

 - [ ] **Landing:** Improve the landing showcasing a simple three steps process to showcase how easy it is to setup a plan.
 Keep the minimalist approach.
-- [ ] **SEO Optimization:** Implement dynamic OpenGraph images and meta tags for pack sharing links.
+- [x] **SEO Optimization:** Implement dynamic OpenGraph images and meta tags for pack sharing links.
 Use the favicon.svg as a logo.
 Checklist at https://dminhvu.com/post/nextjs-seo
-- [ ] **Pack Detail Pages:** Improve the `token/page.tsx` page to have more information and SEO capabilities.
+- [x] **Pack Detail Pages:** Improve the `token/page.tsx` page to have more information and SEO capabilities.
 Make it reusable so the creator can send it again to ask them for payment.
 - [ ] **Public Creator Profiles:** A simple page listing all available packs for a specific creator.
 All the links in the end should redirect you to login/signup to litesubs.com in order to be able to subscribe.
 - [ ] **Help & FAQ:** Add a dedicated Help/FAQ page for both creators and customers.

 ### 🚀 Polish & Performance
 - [ ] **Performance Audit:** Review Server vs. Client component usage to optimize initial load times and interactivity.
+Perform an analysis of the main pages to address architectural correctness.
+ - [ ] Analyze if calls can be optimized
+ - [ ] Divide complex pages in smaller subcomponents
+ - [ ] Generate a list of all the possible improvements and best practice recommendations to be taken.
+Divide them by page.
 - [ ] **Stripe Webhook Reliability:** Ensure idempotent processing of Stripe events to handle retries safely.
 - [ ] **Better ui:**
   - [ ] Ensure font sizes across the whole app.
 All titles need to have the same font size and weight.
 Same thing goes for modals, buttons, etc.